 Sidebar: The Art of Ancient Peru

 For an excellent primer to Peru’s pre-Hispanic art, pick up Ferdinand Anton’s The Art of Ancient Peru.
-The descriptions are concise and accessible and the book comes laden with almost 300 large-scale photographic images.
+The descriptions are concise and accessible and the book is laden with almost 300 large-scale photographs.

 Sidebar: Archaeology News in Peru

 The website www.arqueologia.com.ar gathers useful links (in Spanish) related to archaeology news in Peru.
 The site contains timelines and some basic photo galleries devoted to different cultural groups.